rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryCluster.md

 ### typelist
 - The typelist subcommand takes no arguments.
 - Returns list of GroupCounts.
-### verifyslawithreplicationto
-Verify for a Rubrik cluster if it is replication target in any SLA Domain.

-- There are 2 arguments.
-    - cdmClusterUUID - System.String: UUID of the Rubrik cluster.
-    - includeArchived - System.Boolean: Include Archived SLA.
-- Returns VerifySlaWithReplicationToClusterResponse.
 ### vlans
 Rubrik cluster VLAN information.